CodePushGo/website/src/content/blog/en/how-native-bridge-works-in-capacitor-android-apps.md

 | Bridge Security | Uses end-to-end encryption for data transfers | Ensures secure data exchange |
 | Version Control | Checks compatibility with the native bridge | Achieves 82% success rate globally |

-By integrating seamlessly with the native bridge, Capgo allows developers to push updates while meeting platform requirements.
+By integrating seamlessly with the native bridge, CodePushGo allows developers to push updates while meeting platform requirements.
 This is especially important for Android apps, where the native bridge facilitates communication between JavaScript and native components.
-Capgo's system is built to leverage this functionality for efficient update management.
+CodePushGo's system is built to leverage this functionality for efficient update management.

-> "The only solution with true end-to-end encryption, others just sign updates" - Capgo [\[1\]](https://capgo.app/)
+> "The only solution with true end-to-end encryption, others just sign updates" - CodePushGo [\[1\]](https://capgo.app/)

-### Capgo Update Management
+### CodePushGo Update Management

-Capgo’s update management system is designed to work directly with the native bridge, ensuring smooth and reliable deployment of updates.
+CodePushGo’s update management system is designed to work directly with the native bridge, ensuring smooth and reliable deployment of updates.
 It supports both Capacitor 6 and 7, providing developers with flexibility in their projects.

-To get started with Capgo:
+To get started with CodePushGo:

 -   Install it using `npx @capgo/cli init`
 -   Maintain your existing build process
 -   Deploy updates through the CLI

-For enterprise applications, Capgo includes powerful features tailored to large-scale needs:
+For enterprise applications, CodePushGo includes powerful features tailored to large-scale needs:

 | **Feature** | **Functionality** | **Advantage** |
 | --- | --- | --- |